raspberrypilearning/blender-tiled-floor/en/step_2.md

 --- task ---

-Click on the Bevel dropdown arrow and select **Apply**:
+Click on the 'Bevel' dropdown arrow and select **Apply**:

 ![The Bevel dropdown expanded with top menu item `apply` highlighted.](images/apply-modifier.png)

-**Notice:** 👀 The bevel modifier has now disapeared from the Modifier pane.
+**Notice:** 👀 The Bevel modifier has now disapeared from the Modifier pane.

 --- /task ---

 --- task ---

-Right-click on the 3D cube model then select **Shade Smooth** to give your segments a smoothed out appearance:
+Right-click on the 3D cube model then select **Shade Smooth** to give your segments a smoother appearance:

 ![The Bevel dropdown expanded with top menu item `apply` highlighted.](images/smooth-shade.png)